 The Inspire Upper Airway Stimulation System was approved by the FDA in 2014 as a treatment for obstructive sleep apnea in patients who are unable to tolerate or do not receive benefit from positive airway pressure.
 Studies published in major scientific journals, including the New England Journal of Medicine, showed that 2 out of 3 patients who received the Upper Airway Stimulation system achieved a dramatic improvement or resolution of their sleep apnea.
 There were major improvements in sleepiness and other effects on daily activities.
-In addition, 85% of patients had no or soft snoring.
+In addition, 85% of patients had no or soft snoring after treatment.

 This treatment involves a surgical procedure to place the system inside the body, and patients receive a remote control to turn on the device when they go to bed and turn it off in the morning when they wake up.
 It does not require a mask or anything to wear at night.
 Dr. Kezirian uses the 2-incision approach approved by the FDA in 2021, which shortens surgery time and reduces the number of scars and healing time.

 Dr. Kezirian is one of the world’s leaders in sleep apnea surgery, including Upper Airway Stimulation, and he has worked with this approach to treating sleep apnea for the past 10 years.
-Dr. Kezirian and the team at Keck Medicine of USC have treated many patients who have had tremendous benefit from Upper Airway Stimulation.
-One patient wanted to share his experience with other patients with sleep apnea that are struggling with positive airway pressure therapy.
-Brian’s story was featured on KCBS Television in Los Angeles, and a video is available at the Keck Medicine of USC Otolaryngology–Head & Neck Surgery website.
+Dr. Kezirian and the team at UCLA Health have treated many patients who have had tremendous benefit from Upper Airway Stimulation.